hitsthings/redux-packet/README.md

 Redux Packet is an alternative interface to `react-redux` that helps you hide the internal complexity of action creators and selectors from your components and encapsulates that logic in topic-based files.
 Packet helps you to think in terms of `Users`, `Projects`, `Groups`, `OtherBusinessObjects` instead of separating out `selectors`, `action creators`, and `reducers`.

-Instead of this in your components:
+Don't write this in your components:

 ```js
 import { connect } from 'react-redux';